Telluride Elopement Photographer

 I’m Katie Dawn, your Telluride elopement photographer

 I was born and raised in Colorado, and have been visiting places like Telluride since I was a little kid.
 I’ve spent my life swimming in freezing lakes, hiking to waterfalls, driving bumpy mountain passes, and now I get to show my couples all my favorite spots.
 I love helping my couples find gorgeous scenes to say their vows and recommending the best vendors to put their day together.
+I can’t wait to help you plan and capture your meaningful, intentional day in the mountains of Telluride.

 How to plan an elopement in Telluride